jsdclxvi/Reforestation/README.md

-## Why did the burglar hang his mugshot on the wall?
-To prove that he was framed!
+## Did you hear the one about the giant pickle?
+He was kind of a big dill.